Summary

 Committee authority is explicitly subordinate to governance.

-- Any changes to the committee/admin multisig (including adding, removing, or replacing signers) must be approved through a governance vote
+- Any changes to the committee members/admin multisig (including adding, removing, or replacing signers) must be approved through a governance vote

 Future Expansion